-The students are allowed to talk together about the given problem-set but must work on, write and upload the assignment answer individually.
+The students are allowed to talk together about the questions but must work on, write and upload the answer individually.
 The plagiarism rules must be complied.

-The final mark for the course is a holistic evaluation of both the paper and the oral exam.
+The final mark for the course is a holistic evaluation of both the synopsis and the oral exam.

-The exam must be answered in English (both paper and oral exam).
+The exam must be answered in English (both synopsis and oral exam).

 - Exam registration requirements

-At the oral examination the paper and some slides of the case is allowed as aid.
+The assignment and some slides of the case is allowed as aid at the oral examination.